 Why is Job Different from Career?

 During your course of a career, you would be doing numerous different jobs.
 I hope this line makes a clear demarcation between the two.

 A job is a task or practice that is done to earn money.
 It is not your career, but yes an integral part of your career.
 It is because the type of job you are doing presently will be influencing your future career path.

-So, when you decide for a career path, you look for different jobs within its circumference.
+So, when you decide on a career path, you look for different jobs within its circumference.
 You go to an interview, decide about the salary, and end up having the job.
-Hence, the task you are doing at that particular time is your job.
+Hence, the tasks you are doing at that particular time is your job.